Familial adenomatous polyposis (FAP)

 What is familial adenomatous polyposis?

 Familial adenomatous polyposis (FAP) is a genetic condition where hundreds or thousands of polyps develop in the large bowel (colon).
 These polyps or adenomas start to grow during teenage years.
 If left untreated, they can develop into cancer.
-FAP is passed on between families (inherited) and it is very rare.
+FAP is passed on within families (inherited) and it is very rare.

 There is also a more rare form of FAP called attenuated FAP.
 This condition is like FAP but you get far fewer polyps in the bowel.
 Also, the polyps usually develop into cancer at an older age than those with regular FAP.